 Such information as we possess regarding the progression of things corporeal to spiritual or immaterial is too imperfect a character to admit of transporting bodies whole, therefore we suffer them to spread and exercise their ravages.
 Thus are the observations of Natural Blood (as he is named by one), accounting his sufferings and his wicked dealings with creatures better than any scurrile pamphlet or variety of runt.
 It is a justification of secret delinquencies, and like inconveniences, a sort of flying gallop for girls and old maids and young men.
 Natural Blood is dedicated with awful devotion to the roots, to the bulbous bosom, and to the body made electric.

 Though a strong vein of morbid humour pervades, the journey is ultimately profound.
 I have no personal experience of blood-letting, embroidery, or murder, be it in the realm of higher interests or diminishing reality, yet there is some way in which the soul makes known its sensations to the body; and in this I perceive of a truth that love in worlds vastly empty is all we can hope for: and that this must be the meaning of what I write.

 Extracts from the manuscript:

-sleek, then you will make the birds to fly, and stirring their wings,
+you will make the birds to fly, and stirring their

-other, supported on the teeming air by pillars of blood-coloured
+supported on the teeming air by pillars of

-marble, and vines of gold above beds of rosemary and lavender.
+blood-coloured marble, and vines of gold above beds of

 “And if you would restore me to youth, smooth and fine-textured, and ripe, and hot and moist, then you will be studded with buds and leaves and blossoms, and all creatures will breathe the pleasing fragrance of a perpetual spring, and the breezes of the morning will wind their courses and degrees, enfolding the fiery sun and the watery moon, caressing most intimately between mouth and thigh that spongy excrescence called a nipple.”